Baltimore and Potomac Railroad: Connections and Crossings

-Baltimore and Potomac Station in Washington
+Baltimore and Potomac Station in Washington, D.C.

-The first B&P station in Washington was a simple wood-frame structure.
-A more substantial brick and stone building opened in 1873 at the southwest corner of Sixth Street and B Street NW (later renamed Constitution Avenue).
+The first Baltimore and Potomac station in Washington was a simple wood-frame structure.
+A more substantial brick and stone building opened in 1873 at the southwest corner of Sixth Street and B Street NW, later renamed Constitution Avenue.
 This is the present site of the West Building of the National Gallery of Art, on the National Mall.
 The station was built over the old Washington City Canal, which complicated the construction of the foundation.
 Tracks ran south from the station along Sixth Street to a wye junction at Sixth Street SW, Maryland Avenue SW, and Virginia Avenue SW.

-On the morning of July 2, 1881, U.S. President Garfield was shot in the waiting room of the B&P station in Washington.
+On the morning of July 2, 1881, U.S. President James A. Garfield was shot in the waiting room of the B&P station in Washington, D.C.
 Although the shot was not fatal, he died in September 1881 as a result of infections from the injury.

-On November 1, 1902, B&P was consolidated with PW&B to form the Philadelphia, Wilmington & Baltimore Railroad (PB&W), also controlled by PRR.
+On November 1, 1902, B&P was consolidated with PW&B to form the Philadelphia, Wilmington and Baltimore Railroad (PB&W) and the new railroad came under the control of the PRR.

 New Washington Union Station alignment

 The Washington Terminal Company and its Union Station opened in 1907, serving the PB&W, the B&O and several other railroads.
 All PB&W passenger trains from Baltimore were diverted to a new alignment called the Magruder Branch, splitting from the old one at Landover and running west to run parallel with the B&O Washington Branch on the approach to the new station.

+Ownership changes and breakup

+In 1968, the B&P came under the control of Penn Central.
+Amtrak took over intercity passenger service on the Washington Branch in 1971, while Penn Central continued to operate commuter service, without subsidy, until it went bankrupt in 1976.
+Conrail gained ownership after the Penn Central bankruptcy and it continued to provide commuter services on the line until 1983, when the railroad transferred its commuter rail services in Boston, New York, Philadelphia, and the Baltimore-Washington area to local and state governments.
+In the case of the Washington Branch, MARC took over commuter rail service but did not buy the line as in 1981 Amtrak had bought it.
+But MARC did buy some other property, like the Odenton train station which was not served by Amtrak.

-Since then, the line has passed under control of Penn Central in 1968, followed by Conrail and Amtrak.
-Since the breakup of Conrail in 1999, Norfolk Southern has provided freight service over the main line.
-However, the Pope's Creek Subdivision (originally part of the chartered main line) is operated by CSX Transportation.
+The Pope's Creek Subdivision to Faulkner was retained by Conrail.
+Following the breakup of Conrail in 1999, Norfolk Southern provided freight service over the Washington Branch and CSX Transportation handled the Pope's Creek freight traffic.